 First- and second-degree relatives of a child diagnosed with cancer may be at increased risk for developing cancer if there is already a family history of cancer—that is, if the child’s cancer is likely due to an inherited genetic disorder (28).
 A clinician may advise as to whether a child and family members could benefit from genetic testing or referral to a medical geneticist or cancer genetic counselor for evaluation (28–30).

 How do cancers in adolescents and young adults differ from those in younger children?

 Cancer occurs more frequently in adolescents and young adults ages 15 to 39 years than in younger children, although incidence in this group is still much lower than in older adults.
-According to NCI’s Surveillance, Epidemiology, and End Results (SEER) program (3), each year in 2001-2007 there were:
+According to the NCI Surveillance, Epidemiology, and End Results (SEER) Program, each year in 2016–2020 there were:

-Children who have cancer are often treated at a children’s cancer center, which is a hospital or a unit within a hospital that specializes in diagnosing and treating children and adolescents who have cancer.
-Most children’s cancer centers treat patients up to 20 years of age.
-The health professionals at these centers have specific training and expertise to provide comprehensive care for children, adolescents, and their families.
+Children and adolescents who have cancer are often treated at a children’s cancer center, which is a hospital or a unit within a hospital that specializes in diagnosing and treating patients through 20 years of age.
+The health professionals at these centers have specific training and expertise to provide comprehensive care for children and adolescents with cancer, and their families.

 Children’s cancer centers also participate in clinical trials.
 The improvements in survival for children with cancer that have occurred over the past half century have been achieved because of treatment advances that were studied and proven to be effective in clinical trials.